renata-auch/AME470-570/assignment7/A7/README.md

-# Assignment 6
+# Assignment 7
-`Due April 12th, before midnight`
+`Due April 24th, before midnight`

 ## Task
-Please implement uploading a profile picture to the imageApp developed in class.
+Please implement changing the image title to the imageApp developed in class.
 Start with the code handout given.

 ## Reference